mrdeusvu1t/find-maximum/README.md

 ## Task description ##

 Given an array of integers.
-Find and return an index of element with maximum value.
+Find and return an element with maximum value.
 Implement recursively.

 *Topics - arrays, recursion.*